2. What is your renewal policy if I let my subscription expire during the paid period 12 months before my election?

 Different data is updated at different intervals.

-The 2018 release schedule from the Division of Elections is as follws, and takes us about 3 days to receive and process the data:
+The 2024 release schedule from the Division of Elections is as follows, and takes us about 3-4 days to receive and process the data:

 Vote-by-Mail and Early Voting